 In Section 2, we start by discussing some of the historical factors that have caused changes in SCERA's funded status and employer contribution rates.
-It is important to understand how the combination of decisions and experience have led to the current financial status of the plan.
+It is important to understand how the combination of decisions and experience has led to the current financial status of the plan.

 We follow this with a discussion of the most significant risk factors going forward.
-Even though we have not included a numerical analysis of all the risk factors, we have been directed by SCERA to illustrate the impact on the funded status and employer contribution rates using relevant economic scenario tests.
-These tests, which we originally provided in our letter dated April 26, 2019, illustrate the effect of future investment returns on the portfolio coming in different from the current 7.00% annual investment return assumption used in the December 31, 2018 valuation.
-The Standard also requires disclosure of plan maturity measures and other historical information that are significant to understanding the risks associated with the Pension Plan and this information is included in this report.
+Even though we have not included a numerical analysis of all the risk factors, based on our discussions with SCERA we have illustrated the impact on the funded status and employer contribution rates using relevant economic scenario tests.
+These tests illustrate the effect of future investment returns on the portfolio coming in differently from the current 7.00% annual investment return assumption used in the December 31, 2019 valuation.
+ASOP 51 also requires disclosure of plan maturity measures and other historical information that are significant to understanding the risks associated with the Plan and this information is included in this report.